Azure/azure-sdk-for-js/sdk/communication/communication-messages-rest/samples/v1/javascript/README.md

-# Azure client library for Azure Communication Services - Advance Messaging client library samples for JavaScript (Beta)
+# Azure client library for Azure Communication Services - Advance Messaging client library samples for JavaScript

 These sample programs show how to use the JavaScript client libraries for Azure client library for Azure Communication Services - Advance Messaging in some common scenarios.